 Obviously, the greater the expected return of the instrument, the greater its value.
 This is why the stock of a fast-growing company is highly valued, for instance.

 The present value of a payment is determined by when the payment will be made.
 The greater the amount of time until payment, the less the present value of the security, and, hence, the lower its value.
-So a zero coupon bond that was going to pay its $1,000 principal 1 year from now will obviously have a greater value than a zero that will pay its principal 10 years from now.
+So a zero coupon bond that pays its $1,000 principal 1 year from now will obviously have greater value than a zero that pays its principal in 10 years.